xamarin/WebSharp/docs/vsc/vsc-nodejs-scripting.md

     },
     ```

-> :bulb: Depending on which runtime you are compiling for you may have some `Unable to resolve` warnings output in the next section.
+> :bulb: Depending on which runtime you are targeting, you may have some `Unable to resolve` warnings output in the compiling section.

 More information about the [.NET Standard](https://blogs.msdn.microsoft.com/dotnet/2016/09/26/introducing-net-standard/)